 The Art of Survey Creation

 The first thing you need to do before sending out customer surveys is choosing a platform that works best for you.
 There are a lot of options out there, so you have time to research and weigh in on each one.
 Try to find a survey system that can cater to your strengths and size.
 For instance, you don’t want to be stuck with a program designed for multi-national enterprises if you’re still in startup mode.
-You can also take a look at platforms’ design templates to see if their motifs and colors mesh with your brand. [click to continue…]
+You can also take a look at platforms’ design templates to see if their motifs and colors mesh with your brand.
+Continue reading Three Ways to Use Surveys to Increase Ecommerce Sales

 If you have done research on marketing for ecommerce, chances are that you have run into the term retargeting.
 Say that a person went to your website, browsed some products, and failed to make a complete checkout.
 If you don’t make any further efforts to win the customer back, that lead is probably gone for good.
 Retargeting exists to give you a chance to get that lead back and successfully convert him or her.
 In a study conducted earlier this year, Criteo found that using retargeted ads for your site can raise your conversion rate by nearly 70 percent.
 This marketing technique is also great at further exposing your product lines.
 Retargeting is pretty powerful stuff that can help your bottom line in the long run.
 Here’s how retargeting can boost your ecommerce presence.